Gaza Strip smuggling tunnels: Measures taken by Egypt

-Some measures such as Egypt's construction of an underground fence along its side of the Gaza-Egypt border have been taken.
+Some measures such as Egypt's construction of an underground fence along its side of the Gaza–Egypt border have been taken.
 In late 2009 Egypt started construction of a subterranean barrier in an attempt to curb the use of smuggling tunnels.
 Nevertheless, anti-smuggling capabilities remain limited and constrained.

 In 2010, Egypt sprayed toxic gas into the tunnels, killing four Palestinians.

 In 2011, Egypt began sealing a series of smugglers’ tunnels between its border and the Gaza Strip.
 The Egyptian army has increased its deployment along its border since 5 August 2012, when 16 Egyptian border police were killed in a terror attack.
 Since then there have been reports that the Egyptian army has been destroying smuggling tunnels by flooding them.

 In 2013, following the 2013 Egyptian coup d'état that ousted the pro-Hamas government, the Egyptian army has destroyed many of the tunnels, with the effect that "prices have soared, shelves are empty, utilities have suspended operations for lack of fuel and travel is restricted once again".

 In 2013, the Egyptian military started resorting to a pungent new tactic to shut down the smuggling tunnels connecting Sinai and Gaza: flooding them with sewage.

 Smuggling tunnels and the various methods different countries have used to address the types of threats tunnels pose to national security has been discussed in the literature.

-After General Abdel Fattah el-Sisi assumed leadership of Egypt in 2013, the Egyptian Army launched an aggressive campaign of destroying tunnels between Gaza and Egyptian territory.
-As of August 2014, the Egyptian Military destroyed 1,659 smugglings tunnels.
+After President el-Sisi assumed leadership of Egypt in 2013, the Egyptian Army launched an aggressive campaign of destroying tunnels between Gaza and Egyptian territory.
+As of August 2014, the Egyptian Military destroyed 1,659 smuggling tunnels.

 Palestinian President Mahmoud Abbas agreed with the destruction of smuggling tunnels, arguing that they had produced 1,800 millionaires, and were used for smuggling weapons, drugs, cash and equipment for forging documents.
 Abbas had previously recommended the sealing or destruction of the tunnels by flooding them and then punishing the owners of the homes that contained entrances to the tunnels, including demolishing their homes.

 On 11 September 2015, the Egyptian army began to pump water from the Mediterranean Sea into the tunnels.
 A number of Palestinian factions condemned the flooding of the border with sea water, because it posed a serious threat to the environment and ground water.
 In February 2016, it was reported that the flooding was creating an environmental disaster and having a catastrophic effect on the basic livelihoods of millions of Palestinians.

-According to Egyptian President Abdel Fatah el-Sisi, flooding of the tunnels had been carried out in coordination with the Palestinian Authority.
+According to Egyptian President el-Sisi, flooding of the tunnels had been carried out in coordination with the Palestinian Authority.
 On 6 February 2016, Israeli Minister Yuval Steinitz said that Sisi ordered the flooding of several Hamas tunnels to a certain extent due to Israel's request.
 He affirmed that Egyptian–Israeli security cooperation was "better than ever".